kolloch/jitsi-meet-build/README.md

 # jitsi-meet-build

-Only medium succesful attempts to build jitsi-meet from source.
+Only medium succesful attempts to build my own jitsi-meet fork from source.

+(It's not nice.)